The Lost Bus (2025)

 McConaughey perfect match for thrilling ‘Lost Bus’

-We also get a taste of how severely these events strain the limited resources of first responders, who are overmatched by roaring walls of fire intensified by high winds and extremely dry conditions.
+We also get a taste of how severely these events strain the limited resources of first responders, who are overmatched by roaring walls of fire elevated by high winds and extremely dry conditions.
 When all was said and done, the Camp Fire leveled nearly 19,000 structures and killed 85, statistics Greengrass dutifully notes at the end of his nail-biting feature.

 That’s about as political as this Apple TV+ entry gets.
 The rest is fire, fire, everywhere, presented with stunning realism by a team of special effects geniuses led by Charlie Noble.
-You’re so deeply immersed in it that you feel trapped right along with the 24 souls inside the smoke-filled bus, cut off from all contact with the outside world.
+You’re so deeply immersed that you feel trapped right along with the 24 souls inside the smoke-filled bus, cut off from all contact with the outside world.
 Kudos, too, to the stunt performers, many of them allowing themselves to be set fully ablaze.

 Movie review